nprasad247/Nitin-Prasad-Data-Engineering-Internship-Assignment/README.md

 # Nitin-Prasad-Data-Engineering-Internship-Assignment

 The scraper utilizes the following dependencies, which can be installed via pip/conda.
+The scraper was written in Python 3.7.

 ```
 wikipedia